This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 may also be hidden in columns.
 To make it easier to find these words,

-define a function getColumns
+define a function getColumns that

-th column string is the characters
+column strings, where the cth column string is the characters

-th column of the given row strings.
+of the cth column of the given row strings.

-For example, getColumns( ["abcd", "efgh", "ijkl" ] )
+For example, getColumns( ["abcd", "efgh", "ijkl" ] ) should

-return the list of column strings ["aei", "bfj", "cgk", dhl"]
+return the list of column strings ["aei", "bfj", "cgk", dhl"].

-examples give more examples
+These getColumns examples give more examples

 how it should work.

-output columns.
-In mathematics, this operation is known as a
+mathematics, this operation is known as a transposition when applied to

 Notes: